 If you want to see even more incredible coffee options and learn about Seattle’s obsession with the drink, take this tour.
 It’ll take you around the city, educating you about the roasting process and offering a few delicious samples of both espressos and infused coffee.

-Of course, Seattle doesn’t just offer coffee tours—there are plenty of free walking tours, perfect if you want a dose of history while you’re staying here.
+Of course, Seattle doesn’t just offer coffee tours.
+There are plenty of free walking tours—perfect if you want a dose of history while you’re staying here.

-One of the best websites to book these tours is Seattle Free Walking Tours.
 They offer a two-hour experience traversing downtown, the waterfront, Pioneer Square, and Seattle’s totem poles while explaining the city’s unique history and diverse cultures.

-As the name suggests, this tour is technically free, but there’s a caveat, you should tip generously.
+As the name suggests, this tour is technically free, but there’s a caveat—you should tip generously.
 The guides make their money from tips (and usually pay a percentage back to the company that advertises the tours!).
 Depending on the group size, most people tip $10 – $20.

-20. Brewery Hop
+26. Brewery Hop

 Another fantastic urban attraction in Seattle is its many breweries!